Yandex Cloud

 You can use Yandex WebSQL to send SQL queries to Managed Service for MySQL® cluster databases.

-WebSQL is a Yandex Cloud service that allows you to connect to managed database clusters, work with databases, tables, and schemas, and run queries.
-It is a web-based tool that requires no additional authentication and simplifies working with SQL commands by suggesting prompts.
+WebSQL is a Yandex Cloud service that enables you to connect to managed database clusters, work with databases, tables, and schemas, and run queries.
+It is a web-based tool that requires no additional authorization and simplifies working with SQL commands by prompting the user.

 For more information on how to work with WebSQL, see these guides.